 Grantham Athletic Club is committed to protecting and respecting your privacy.
-The Club ensures that it processes personal information in compliance with all relevant data protection legislation including the Data Protection Act 1998 and after 25th May 2018, the General Data Protection Legislation.
+The Club ensures that it processes personal information in compliance with all relevant data protection legislation including the General Data Protection Regulation and Data Protection Act 2018.

 This Policy explains when and why we collect personal information about people who use the club, participate in events run by the club or visit our website (www.granthamac.com), how we use that information, the conditions under which we may disclose it to others and how we keep it secure.